Phonon: Predicted properties

 Recent research has shown that phonons and rotons may have a non-negligible mass and be affected by gravity just as standard particles are.
 In particular, phonons are predicted to have a kind of negative mass and negative gravity.
 This can be explained by how phonons are known to travel faster in denser materials.
 Because the part of a material pointing towards a gravitational source is closer to the object, it becomes denser on that end.
 From this, it is predicted that phonons would deflect away as it detects the difference in densities, exhibiting the qualities of a negative gravitational field.
 Although the effect would be too small to measure, it is possible that future equipment could lead to successful results.

 Superconductivity

 Superconductivity is a state of electronic matter in which electrical resistance vanishes and magnetic fields are expelled from the material.
 In a superconductor, electrons are bound together into Cooper pairs by a weak attractive force.
 In a conventional superconductor, this attraction is known as Bardeen–Pines interaction and it is caused by an exchange of phonons between the electrons.
 The evidence that phonons, the vibrations of the ionic lattice, are relevant for superconductivity is provided by the isotope effect, the dependence of the superconducting critical temperature on the mass of the ions.

 Other research

 In 2019, researchers were able to isolate individual phonons without destroying them for the first time.

-They have been also shown to form "phonon winds" where an electric current in a graphene surface is generated by a liquid flow above it due to the viscous forces at the liquid–solid interface.
+It was also shown that phonon flow is responsible for nanoscale electrical current generation when a liquid is flowing above a graphene surface.